tomonocle/miscellany/management.md

 - If you can't change the people, change the people
 - If you can't change the company, change company
 - Stop starting and start finishing
+- "The cost of failure is education" -- Devin Carraway
+- "In God we trust – all others must bring data" -- Deming
+- An expert is someone who has made all the mistakes
+- "Quality is value to some person" -- Jerry Weinberg

 BIG O NOTATION
 --------------